Praruj/Praruj/README.md

 > *Data is just the world, speaking in numbers.
 I build systems that listen.*

-I build systems that understand the past, predict the future, and act on it — ML models, time-series pipelines, statistical simulations, and the software that delivers results to people who actually need them.
+I build systems that understand the past, predict the future, and act on it — ML models, time-series pipelines, RAG systems, and the software that delivers AI to people who actually need it.

-Currently at **フクシマガリレイ株式会社**, applying machine learning and data science to real industrial problems.
+Currently at **フクシマガリレイ株式会社**, where my time-series anomaly detection system catches equipment faults **3–4 days before they occur** — turning noise into decisions operators can act on.

 ---